 Under the proposed Bill, buildings insurance commissions for managing agents, landlords, and freeholders will be replaced with transparent administration fees.

 The Leasehold and Freehold Reform Bill represents a major change for Leaseholders and Freeholders.
+One thing the Act did not introduce was the capping of existing ground rents.

 For more understanding of the proposed changes, please refer to the Guide to the Leasehold and Freehold Reform Bill on the GOV.UK website.